bpetit/ansible-role-iaas/README.md

 IAAS
 ====

+**WARNING**: I don't actively maintain this role.
+May be buggy.
+Consider it as an experimentation rather than a ready to go tool.

 This role provider multiple infrastructure deployment and provisioning on multiple platforms/cloud providers.
 It is based on [Terraform](https://terraform.io) and Ansible templates.

 Requirements